Arquímedes Puccio: The Puccio Clan

 The family paid $150,000 for his liberation, but Aulet was murdered General Rodríguez even before the family paid for the rescue fee.
 His whereabouts remained unknown until his corpse was found years later, in 1987.

-The clan's third victim was the entrepreneur, Emilio Naum, aged 38, who, along with his wife, he owned the McTaylor store chain.
+The clan's third victim was the entrepreneur, Emilio Naum, aged 38, who, along with his wife, owned the McTaylor store chain.
 On 22 June 1984, They created a plan that consisted in Puccio, who already met his victim, to stop him while Naum was driving in his car, so he could get closer to the Puccio's house, to ease the kidnapping.
 But at the moment of carrying out the crime, Naum resisted even though he had two men trying to reduce him.
 So one of them, who was holding a gun, accidentally shot him in the chest, killing him instantly.
 As they knew they couldn't stay there for long because they would be discovered shortly.
 They escaped from the crime scene, leaving the corpse.

 Arrest

-On 23 August 1985, the police broke into the Puccio's house.
+On 23 August 1985, the police broke into the Puccios' house.
 When they had already kidnapped their fourth and last victim, Nélida Bollini de Prado, aged 58, who had been held captive for one month.
-Before the discovery, authorities had already been suspecting about the family (without knowing their responsibility in the three previous crimes).
+Before the discovery, authorities had already been suspicious about the family (without knowing their responsibility in the three previous crimes).
 At the moment of the intervention of the Argentine police, Alejandro was with his girlfriend.
 The couple along with the clan's other members, who were about to collect the ransom, were arrested.

 The women, the mother, the daughters and Alejandro's girlfriend denied knowing everything, but the judge in the case, María Servini de Cubría, was struck by the fact that none of them were surprised or asked what had happened.
 According to the judge, the only one who could not be held responsible was the younger daughter, but the rest could not ignore it.
 According to the psychologists who took care of her, the girl knew what was happening but she was not old enough to understand the facts.